 The state’s highest health security level in 2018 occurred in the domain of Health Security Surveillance with a value of 8.7.

-The state’s lowest health security level in 2018 occurred in Healthcare Delivery with a value of 4.6.
+The state’s lowest health security level in 2018 occurred in Community Planning & Engagement with a value of 4.6.